molpopgen/fwdpy11/doc/pages/introexample.rst

     recorder = Recorder()
     fwdpy11.evolvets(rng, pop, params, 100, recorder)

+We can use the metadata to analyze our population.
+The metadata are represnted by the Python class :class:`fwdpy11.DiploidMetadata`.
+The underlying C++ data structure is also registered as a numpy dtype, allowing more efficient analysis through structured arrays.

 .. ipython:: python

     # Let's get the mean trait value, the genetic variance and fitness
     # for the current generation
     alive_metadata = np.array(pop.diploid_metadata, copy=False)

+    # The dtype names are the same as the DiploidMetadata
+    # class attributes.
     print(alive_metadata.dtype)

+    # Note that alive_metadata does not own its data,
+    # which means that the numpy array is just a thin
+    # wrapper to the C++ data, which means we have
+    # avoided making a copy.
+    print(alive_metadata.flags)

+Let's look at some properties of the final generation using both the Python class and the structured array methods:

+.. ipython:: python

     print(alive_metadata['g'].mean(), alive_metadata['g'].var(), alive_metadata['w'].mean())

     print(np.mean([i.g for i in pop.diploid_metadata]))